Developer(s) – Namco

 Tekken 3 is not only considered to be one of the greatest fighting games of all time, but many so regard it as one of the greatest games of all time.
 Receiving almost perfect scores from most publications at the time, citing its inclusion of a more diverse character roster, and its improved soundtrack and graphics over its predecessors.
-Overall, I think Tekken 2 is the better instalment out of the original trilogy, but this is a more than worthy sequel in my opinion.
+Overall, I think Tekken 2 is the better installment out of the original trilogy, but this is a more than worthy sequel in my opinion.

 Graphics – 8/10

 The most noteworthy aspect of Tekken 3 is the dramatic change in artistic direction.
 Some classic characters are swapped out for new ones, and the appearances of many classic characters left in were also re-imagined; especially Yoshimitsu.
-It reminds me very much of how Midway tried to drastically branch out in terms of visuals whilst developing Mortal Kombat 3, when most of the palette-swapped ninja characters were either re-tooled or swapped out for more original looking characters.
-The arena designs in the third game are also massively improved on, and the FMV cutscenes featured in each characters arcade mode ending are also very well done.
-Tekken 3’s graphics were among some of the best that the PlayStation had to offer; comparable to the likes of Final Fantasies VII, VIII and IX, and it is made very apparent.
+It reminds me very much of how Midway tried to drastically branch out in terms of visuals whilst developing Mortal Kombat 3 when most of the palette-swapped ninja characters were either re-tooled or swapped out for more original looking characters.
+The arena designs in the third game are also massively improved on, and the FMV cutscenes featured in each character arcade mode ending are also very well done.
+Tekken 3’s graphics were among some of the best that the PlayStation had to offer; comparable to the likes of Final Fantasies VII, VIII, and IX, and it is made very apparent.

 Gameplay – 7.5/10